github99er/DynamicArrayStack/Description.md

 → Given a pointer (da) to a dynamic array, and a value (e), insert (e) at the end of the dynamic array

-void dynArrayRemoveAt (struct DynArr * da, int position) → Given a pointer (da) to a dynamic array, remove the value stored at the position
+void dynArrayRemoveAt (struct DynArr * da, int position) → Given a pointer (da) to a dynamic array, remove the value stored at position

 TYPE dynArrayGet (struct DynArr * da, int position)
 → Given a pointer (da) to a dynamic array, return the element stored at position